cabbruzzese/hrpg/README.md

 ## Special Thanks

+* neoworm for base sprites for Flail and Trident
-* neoworm and gerolf for base sprites for Flail
+* gerolf for base sprites for Flail

 # Contributing